-Offered: 18F, 19F: arrange 19W, 20W: arrange 19S, 20S: arrange Analysis of transmission structures and circuit elements at microwave frequencies.
-Introduction to Surgical Innovation will engage students in an immersive experience, a cornerstone technique for innovative thinking and creative design.
+20W, 21W: arrange Offered: 19F, 20F: arrange 20S, 21S: arrange Analysis of transmission structures and circuit elements at microwave frequencies Introduction to Surgical Innovation will engage students in an immersive experience, a cornerstone technique for innovative thinking and creative design.
 It comprises of three 10-week terms over one academic year (fall/general surgery, winter/surgical elective, and spring/surgical research).
 Student effort is approximately 20 hours per week (15 hours of activity and 5 hours to prepare assignments, read, think, and write).
-This unique course provides experiential learning on the life cycle of surgical devices, including: (1) defining a clinical need; (2) consideration of surgical risks and benefits from a patients point of view; (4) steps in the surgical procedure that could benefit from innovation to improve patient outcomes or make the procedure easier to perform; (5) managing surgical implants and instruments from a surgical scrub technologist's point of view; (6) steps in surgical device procurement, processing, packaging, sterilization, and inventory management; (7) post-surgical patient care and device performance surveillance.
+This unique course provides experiential learning on the life cycle of surgical devices, including: (1) defining a clinical need; (2) consideration of surgical risks and benefits from a patients point of view; (4) steps in the surgical procedure that could benefit from innovation to improve patient outcomes or make the procedure easier to perform; (5) managing surgical implants and instruments from a surgical scrub technologist's point of view; (6) steps in surgical device procurement, processing, packaging, sterilization, and inventory management; (7) postsurgical patient care and device performance surveillance.